Peach State Aerodrome

 Peach State Aerodrome (FAA LID: GA2) is a public grass strip located 1 mile (1.6 km) west of Williamson, Georgia, in the United States.
 Peach State Aerodrome is located in picturesque rural Pike County, 27 nautical miles (50 km) south of Hartsfield-Jackson Atlanta International Airport.

 At last report, there were twenty-one aircraft based at Peach State Aerodrome, including one multi-engine.
 Average operations per week over one 12-month period totaled sixty-seven, 79% local flights and 21% transient flights.

 In addition to hosting various annual fly-in events oriented towards vintage and unusual aircraft, Peach State Aerodrome serves as home to the Barnstormer's Grill restaurant, popular with transient pilots and local residents.
-Adjoining the restaurant is the Candler Field Museum, home to 1920s era aircraft, vehicles, and memorabilia.
+Adjoining the restaurant is the former Candler Field Museum, which was home to 1920s era aircraft, vehicles, and memorabilia.